riceissa/issarice.com/pages/information-for-high-school-students.md

 Some good quotes:

 > In order to get at you individually, I must talk in the first person.
-> I have to get you to drop modesty and say to yourself, “Yes, I would
+> I have to get you to drop modesty and say to yourself, “**Yes, I would
-> like to do first-class work.”
-Our society frowns on people who set out
+> like to do first-class work.**” Our society frowns on people who set out
 > to do really good work.
 You're not supposed to; luck is supposed to
 > descend on you and you do great things by chance.
 Well, that's a kind
 > of dumb thing to say.
-I say, why shouldn't you set out to do something
+I say, **why shouldn't you set out to do something
 > significant.
 You don't have to tell other people, but shouldn't you
-> say to yourself, “Yes, I would like to do something significant.”
+> say to yourself, “Yes, I would like to do something significant.”**
+> \[emphasis mine\]

 Another: